victorjonsson/PHP-Rocker/libs/Test/acceptance-test/README.md

 # Acceptance test

-This a description of how to run the acceptance test for your Rocker Server.
-The configuration (config.json) takes for granted that your server is running on localhost and port 80, if not you will have to edit the configuration.
+This a description of how to run the acceptance test for your Rocker Server using [dokimon](https://npmjs.org/package/dokimon).
+You will need to edit config.json to match your own setup.

 ### Setup